sloretz/TreadI/README.md

 <img src="doc/images/issue_screen.png" alt="TreadI screen displaying issues and PRs" width="400"/>

-Do you maintain 200 open source repos?
-No problem.
 TreadI displays the 5 most recently updated issues and PRs from any number of repos.

-Click an issue or PR to open it up in your web browser.
+Click an issue or PR to open it in your web browser.
 Click **dismiss** when you've handled it.
 Dismissed issues and PRs won't show up again until something new happens to them.

 ## Filter syntax